tnetone1/Datagram-Network/README.md

 Welcome to the **Datagram Network Testnet Node** setup guide.
 This repository helps you quickly get started with running a Datagram node on a Linux VPS (e.g. Ubuntu).

 > ✅ Earn **250 points every 6 hours** while your node stays online!
+> First off, use my referral link here: https://dashboard.datagram.network?ref=840978636

+Create an account or sign in with your Gmail account.
 ---

 ## 🚀 Quick Start